Market

 related parties.

-Further, the Company has not entered into any contracts/arrangements/transactions with
+Further, during the year under review, the Company has entered into

-related parties which qualify as material in accordance with the Policy of the Company on
+2026 which qualify as material in accordance with the Policy of the Company on materiality

-materiality of related party transactions.
-There are no materially significant related party
+of related party transactions.
+There are no materially significant related party transactions

 No transactions were carried out during the year which requires reporting in Form AOC - 2